nerdcave/CollisionSprite/README.md

 Simply trace out your (low-res) sprites using [PhysicsEditor](<http://www.physicseditor.de>), create your sprites as PESprite objects, and call **intersectsTarget:** to check for collision.

 ## Installing
+First, your project must have Box2D included.
+If it doesn't, you may have to create a new cocos2d Box2D project type and copy your existing source into it.

+Clone the repo:
+	git clone git://github.com/nerdcave/PESprite.git
+	cd PESprite
+	open .

-Just drag the files from this repo's **source** folder into your project and put
+Then just drag the files from this repo's **source** folder into your project and put
 ```objective-c
 #import "PESprite.h"
 ```
 at the top of whatever source file you want to use PESprite.

-Your project must have Box2D included.
+If you try to compile and get an **Apple Mach-O Linker (Id) Error**, follow these steps:
+* Go to your project configuration and click on your project under TARGETS
+* Click Build Phases
+* Expand the Compile Sources option and scroll to the bottom
+* Click the + button and add PESprite.mm and GB2ShapeCache.mm
+* Recompile

 ## How to use
 * Use [PhysicsEditor](<http://www.physicseditor.de>) to trace out the **lowest resolution** sprites used in your project.
 It's important to use your low-res sprites to ensure PESprite works properly.